Anyone who applied for or owns a Capital One credit card.

 The hacker previously worked for Amazon Web Services, which was used by Capital One for cloud hosting, and is said to have gained access to the server through a misconfigured firewall.
 It is believed that the breach occurred in late March 2019, but was not announced until July 29th.

-Attorneys working with ClassAction.org believe that Capital One didn’t take the security measures needed to prevent the breach and should be held responsible for the harm caused to those whose information was exposed.
+Attorneys working with ClassAction.org are now investigating whether Capital One took proper security measures to prevent the breach and whether the company should be held responsible for the harm caused to those whose information was exposed.

 Have Data Breach Lawsuits Been Successful?